-Reaching for Bronze is a new event for the intermediate handbell musician who aspires to become a bronze-level ringer.
+Reaching for Bronze is an event for the intermediate handbell musician who aspires to become a bronze-level ringer.

 Have you wanted to apply for Distinctly Bronze but worry you are not yet at the skill level to be accepted?
 Then this is the event for you.
-Scheduled concurrently with Distinctly Bronze East, this event will give participants the opportunity to learn three pieces from the DB East rep list under the direction of master teacher and conductor Monica McGowan and perform them with the DB musicians on their final concert.
+Scheduled concurrently with Distinctly Bronze East, this event will give participants the opportunity to learn three pieces from the DB East repertoire list under the direction of master teachers and conductors Fred Gramann, and Brenda Austin performing them with the DB musicians on their final concert.
 In addition, the Reaching for Bronze choirs will prepare and perform two pieces of their own.

-This includes all rehearsals, polo shirt, recording of the final concert, lunch on Sunday.
+This includes all rehearsals, polo shirt, link to recording of the final concert, and lunch on Sunday.